Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Characterized by poor coordination, balance impairments, and impairments in depth perception

-Individuals may demonstrate wide base of support, dysmetria, difficulty with precision of movements
+Individuals may demonstrate a wide base of support, dysmetria, and difficulty with the precision of movements

 Mixed types

-Characterized by mixed muscles of hypertonia and hypotonia with varied symptoms presentation
+Characterized by mixed muscles of hypertonia and hypotonia with varied symptom presentation

 Classifications of cerebral palsy